-Aafter his death, her mothers fate had not been much above that of a warthog, on its knees rooting in the mud, scrounging for scraps.
-Precious knew this to be a fate suffered by so many of her peers in the villages.
-‘Hewers of wood and bearers of water’.
-A status almost biblical in its nuances.
+After his death, her mother’s fate hadn’t been much above that of a warthog, on its knees rooting in the mud, scrounging for scraps.
+Precious had seen this fate suffered by so many of her peers in the villages.
+‘Hewers of wood and bearers of water’, fates virtually biblical in nuance.
 To which should be added bearers of babies.

 Where could one find a husband who limited his aspirations to one or two children?
 How often had she seen her peers, even the most ambitious, have their aspirations smothered under their maternal obligations to care for a child, and another, and another, until their dreams were lost in the cries of children, the chopping of wood, and splash of water from the communal pump.

 In the villages the age of consent was largely biological, not statutory.
 ‘She has grass, we play ball’ was the adage.

 And most girls had enough grass by the age of thirteen for the game of life to begin.

 Was she wrong to resist the pressure to be some man’s possession.
 To be purchased , to be bred like a cow.
 Her final resistance was yet to come, when Eddie came to claim the bride he had paid for.

 But so far it had suited her.
 Being betrothed to him had opened the door to a job at the lodge, her first step away from the village.

 She was special, it was reflected in her aloofness.
 In her case, not all of the social laws applied.
 Not that she had chosen it to be so.